Steve Tisch: 2001–present

-He is currently a partner in Escape Artists, an independently financed film production company based at Sony Pictures Entertainment that is the result of a merger between his Steve Tisch Company and fellow partners Todd Black and Jason Blumenthal's production company, Black & Blu.
-Escape Artists released The Weather Man, starring Nicolas Cage, in the fall of 2005, and The Pursuit of Happyness, starring Will Smith, was released by Columbia Pictures in December 2006.
-Other projects include Seven Pounds starring Will Smith, Knowing, starring Nicolas Cage and The Taking of Pelham 123 starring Denzel Washington and John Travolta.
-The company's television projects include Perpetual Grace, LTD for Epix and Servant starring Nell Tiger Free for Apple TV+.
+Tisch is a partner at Escape Artists, an independently financed film production company based at Sony Pictures Entertainment that resulted from a merger between the Steve Tisch Company and Todd Black's and Jason Blumenthal's production company Black & Blu.
+Escape Artists released The Weather Man in 2005 and Columbia Pictures released The Pursuit of Happyness in 2006.
+Other projects include Seven Pounds, Knowing, and The Taking of Pelham 123.
+The company's television projects include Perpetual Grace, LTD for Epix, and Servant for Apple TV+.

-In 2007, Tisch received the P.T.
-Barnum Award from Tufts University for his exceptional work in the field of media and entertainment.
+In 2007, Tufts University gave Tisch the P. T. Barnum Award for exceptional work in media and entertainment.

-Tisch became chairman and Executive Vice President of the New York Giants American football team in 2005.
-He accepted the Vince Lombardi Trophy twice, when the Giants won Super Bowl XLII and again when they won Super Bowl XLVI.
-On April 30, 2008, Tisch, along with the rest of the Giants team and administration, received an invitation from President George W. Bush to the White House to honor the Giants' Super Bowl victory.
+In 2005, Tisch became chairman and executive vice president of the New York Giants football team.
+He accepted the Vince Lombardi Trophy twice, when the Giants won Super Bowl XLII and when they won Super Bowl XLVI.
+On April 30, 2008, President George W. Bush invited Tisch and the rest of the Giants team and administration to the White House to honor their Super Bowl victory.

-Tisch also made an appearance on the reality show Shark Tank in season 5.
+Tisch appeared in season 5 of the reality show Shark Tank.

-Following the 2021 season, when the Giants finished 4-13, Tisch "pushed" John Mara to fire head coach Joe Judge, after Mara was reportedly willing to give Judge a third season.
+After the 2021 season, when the Giants finished 4-13, Tisch "pushed" John Mara to fire head coach Joe Judge when Mara was reportedly willing to give Judge a third season.

+On March 11, 2026, amid backlash from the publicization of his relationship with Jeffrey Epstein, Tisch and his siblings, Laurie and Jonathan, requested the NFL's approval to transfer their ownership stakes in the Giants to their children's trusts.
+Until the transfer request is approved, Tisch is expected to remain involved in the franchise.
+He attended the team's last minicamp practice in June 2026.

 Personal life

 Tisch has been married twice.
 He had two children with his first wife, Patsy A. Tisch; the marriage ended in divorce.
+Their son William Tisch is an owner and managing member of the Eldridge Hospitality Group, a New York-based owner and operator of restaurants and nightlife venues.

 In 1996, Tisch married Jamie Leigh Anne Alexander.
-They had three children, Elizabeth, Holden and Zachary, before divorcing.
+They had three children before divorcing.

-On August 10, 2020, he announced that his daughter, Hilary, died by suicide following a history of depression.
+On August 10, 2020, Tisch announced that his daughter from his first marriage, Hilary, died by suicide after a history of depression.
 She was 36.

-His brother Jonathan is the Giants' treasurer.
+Tisch's brother Jonathan is the Giants' treasurer.
+His cousin Jessica is commissioner of the New York City Police Department.